 Okay, that’s a bit dismissive, but also how I feel about it.
 What that actually means is that you, as a brand representative on Facebook, should produce content that they favor, i.e., visually appealing, generates comments and replies (not just likes and shares), and you should pay whatever you can to get it in front of as many people as possible.

 Of course, I know this isn’t useful advice because this is just what Facebook PR is telling marketers to do.
 Here’s the useful part: Pay close attention to the results.
 Right now, you should have solid benchmarks for how much money (as reported by your credit card) generated how many new followers (as reported by Facebook), or website visits (as reported by your analytics tool), or whatever the goal is you’re trying to accomplish.
-Cost per action or acquisition or whatever you call it will be a VERY important metric to track as the months roll by, so that as soon as you can see your stuff getting less efficient through no fault of your content, you’ll be already working on recommendation #2.
+Cost per action or acquisition or whatever you call it will be a VERY important metric to track as the months roll by so that as soon as you can see your stuff getting less efficient through no fault of your content, you’ll be all ready working on recommendation #2.